michaelflore/todolist-app/architecture.md

+# Components
+Material UI

+It comes packaged with default styles and uses emotion as its default styling engine Use the icons as well

+Need @emotion/styled as well

 # Styling

 ### CSS-in-JS
 Emotion

-Using the @emotion/react library specific for react
+Use the @emotion/react library specific for react

-Using css prop with typscript add to tsconfig,json
+To use css prop with typscript add to tsconfig.json
 ```
 jsxImportSource: "@emotion/react"
 ```

-Add to vite config to have css work properly
+Add to vite config to have css prop work properly
 ```
 react(
     {